orsinium-labs/walnats/docs/intro.md

 A typical walnats-based service consists of a few parts, each having its own name and serving a distinct purpose:

 1. A **schema** describes the type of data you want to send in the event.
 For example, it can be a pydantic model `User` that has fields `id: int` and `full_name: str`.
 1. An **event** ({py:class}`walnats.Event`) connects the event (identified by a name that is unique accross the system) to a schema.
 For example, we can say that `user-registered` event has a `User` schema of data.
-It allows us to ensure type safety for both the producer and the consumer.
+It allows us to ensure type safety for both the publisher and the subscriber.
 1. A collection of **events** ({py:class}`walnats.Events`) is used to emit events.
 1. A **handler** is a function that gets called when an event happens.
 It gets called with a message (a value of the schema type, the event payload) and can do inside anything it needs to do.
 1. An **actor** ({py:class}`walnats.Actor`) connects a handler to an event.
 It makes sure to call the handler when an event occurs.